aferrero2707/PIXLSUS/Sample/index.md

 ### Commands
-When commands need to be referenced, there is a special class used called `Cmd`:
+When commands need to be referenced, there is a special class used called `Cmd` to help differentiate the command from the surrounding text:

 &lt;span class="Cmd">Colors → Desaturate…&lt;/span>

 Which will look like:

 <span class="Cmd">Colors → Desaturate…</span>

+### Aside
+The same is true for any 'asides' that need to be offset from the actual text:

+&lt;p class="aside">This is some section of text that needs to be offset from the rest in some way.&lt;p>

+<p class="aside">This is some section of text that needs to be offset from the rest in some way.</p>